 A brief overview of the role of a Knowledge Engineer and a domain expert can be seen as below in creating a Knowledge Graph for a domain:

 Thus actively involving Domain Experts in ontology authoring is an important requirement in fields such as the Knowledge graphs or the Semantic Web and is necessary for creating accurate Knowledge bases.
-SAAL’s expertise in knowledge graphs has been vastly used in education and health sectors.
+SAAL’s experSAALtise in knowledge graphs has been vastly used in education and health sectors.